blynkkk/blynkkk.github.io/Widgets.md

 Be careful not to use pins like ```A0, A1, A2 ...``` when communicating between different device types, as Arduino Core may refer to wrong pins in such cases.

-Example code for device A which will send values to device B :
+Example code for device A which will send values to device B:
 ```cpp
 WidgetBridge bridge1(V1); //Initiating Bridge Widget on V1 of Device A
 ...